Youth Liberation Front protest in Seattle recalls familiar police standoffs as federal agents stay out of view

 “I’m not here as an anarchist,” Alexander said.
 “We are patriots.
 Our tax-funded border patrol and federal agents have no constitutional reason to be here.”

-But by 8 p.m., seven hours into the protest, federal agents had played no visible role in the clashes on Capitol Hill.
-Instead, Seattle police deployed what appeared to be flash-bang grenades as well as pepper spray and other projectiles.
+But by 10 p.m., nine hours into the protest, federal agents had played no visible role in the clashes on Capitol Hill.
+Instead, Seattle police deployed what appeared to be flash-bang grenades as well as pepper spray and less-than-lethal impact rounds.

 Protesters began the afternoon marching and chanting through Capitol Hill.

-A mostly young crowd followed leaders through Capitol Hill and First Hill along Broadway before making their way toward King County’s juvenile detention center, where protesters hopped the fence and lit part of a construction site on fire.
+A mostly young crowd followed leaders through Capitol Hill and First Hill along Broadway before making their way toward King County’s juvenile detention center, where protesters hopped the fence and lit construction equipment on fire.
+Five construction trailers were on fire at one point, according to the Seattle Fire Department.
 Some in the group reportedly slashed tires and spray-painted vehicles.

-The group marched along 12th Avenue, where some in the crowd broke windows on businesses, including a Starbucks and the Canon and Rheinhaus bars.
+The group marched along 12th Avenue, where some in the crowd broke windows on businesses, including a Starbucks and the Canon and Rhein Haus bars.
 Outside a Maserati dealership on 12th Avenue, an armed man stood guard and was shouted down by protesters.

-Seattle police declared a “riot” after the vandalism on 12th Avenue.
+Seattle police declared a “riot” after the vandalism on 12th Avenue and requested help from the King County Sheriff’s Office, which deployed additional officers.
 As the protest group reached the area near the Police Department’s East Precinct, the site of repeated clashes last month, police began using pepper spray and flash-bang grenades on protesters and journalists, including some at close range.
 Protesters threw rocks, water bottles and colorful smoke bombs toward the line of police.
 It’s unclear which side struck first.

 Skirmishes broke out at several locations in the area as police declared the group an unlawful assembly and pushed protesters through the neighborhood near Cal Anderson Park and Seattle Central College.